ibm-apiconnect/pot/labs/lab5.md

+---
-# Lab 5 - Advanced API Assembly
+title: Lab 5 - Advanced API Assembly
+toc: true
+sidebar: labs_sidebar
+permalink: /lab5.html

-In this lab, you will learn how to create advanced API assemblies.
+summary: In this lab, you will learn how to create advanced API assemblies.
 Using the graphical design tools, you will create a new API called `financing` which will expose an existing SOAP service as a RESTful API.
 Additionally, you will create another API called `logistics` which connects to existing public services and uses the assembly tools to map responses into a desired format.
 ---

-# Lab 5 - Objective
+## Lab 5 - Objective

 In the following lab, you will learn: